• Skip to primary navigation

 Pruning and support

 Pepper plants are just like tomatoes from the nightshade family.
-They also come indeterminate – bush type, and indeterminate – vine type, varieties.
-Personally I have only seen vine type peppers in a commercial greenhouse.
+They also come determinate – bush type, and indeterminate – vine type, varieties.
+Personally, I have only seen vine-type peppers in a commercial greenhouse.
 For home use, especially early pepper varieties are normally bush-type peppers.
 A bush pepper plant does well in a cage to support it.

 Growing peppers in cold Climate

-We do not prune our pepper plants.
-Some growers like to start plants very early, only to prune them back to force branching.
+We do not prune our pepper plants at all.
+As mentioned above, some growers like to start plants very early, only to prune them back to force branching.
 It is an option, we haven’t found it to be necessary.

 You can prune pepper plants back at the end of the season and bring them inside.
 They will overwinter and continue to grow next spring.